powsybl/powsybl.github.io/pages/documentation/simulation/shortcircuitanalysis/index.md

 The results of the short circuit analysis are stored in `com.powsybl.shortcircuit.ShortCircuitAnalysisResult`.
 This class gathers the results for every fault, they are accessible either by the ID of the fault or the ID of the element on which the fault is simulated.
 For each fault, an object `com.powsybl.shortcircuit.FaultResult` is returned.

-Depending on the property `withFortescueResult`, the result returned should either be an instance of `com.powsybl.shortcircuit.MagnitudeFaultResult` or `com.powsybl.shortcircuit.FortescueFaultResult`.
+Depending on the property `withFortescueResult`, the returned result should either be an instance of `com.powsybl.shortcircuit.MagnitudeFaultResult` or `com.powsybl.shortcircuit.FortescueFaultResult`.
-Both these class contain the following attributes:
+Both classes contain the following attributes:

 | Attribute              | Type                        | Unit | Required | Default value | Description                                                                                          |
 |------------------------|-----------------------------|------|----------|---------------|------------------------------------------------------------------------------------------------------|